tbnobed/bookstudio/README.md

 ## Docker Deployment Architecture

-BookStud.io uses a carefully sequenced initialization process to ensure reliable database setup before the application starts.
-This prevents "relation does not exist" errors that can occur when the application starts before the database is fully initialized.
+BookStud.io uses a two-stage deployment process to ensure reliable database setup and application startup.

 ### Database Initialization Sequence

+1. The containers are built and started:
-1. The PostgreSQL container starts and performs its internal setup
+   - PostgreSQL database container starts with required environment variables
-2. The application container runs a health check to verify the database is accepting connections
-3. Once connectivity is confirmed, the database initialization sequence runs:
+   - Application container starts with a simple command

+2. After the containers are running, a separate initialization script (`init-db-docker.sh`) is executed which:
+   - Verifies the database and application containers are running
-   - `npm run db:push` - Creates all database tables based on the Drizzle schema
+   - Runs `npm run db:push` to create all database tables based on the Drizzle schema
-   - `scripts/migrate-db.js` - Sets up the notification group structure
+   - Executes `scripts/migrate-db.js` to set up the notification group structure
-   - `scripts/init-db.js` - Seeds initial user data and other required records
+   - Runs `scripts/init-db.js` to seed initial user data and other required records

-This sequence is managed by the `docker-entrypoint.sh` script which is the container's entrypoint.
+This approach ensures the application container starts cleanly, and database initialization happens as a separate step.

 ### Troubleshooting Database Errors